Malate dehydrogenase (quinone)

-Thus, the two substrates of this enzyme are (S)-malate and a quinone, whereas its two products are oxaloacetate and reduced quinone.
+The two substrates of this enzyme are (S)-malic acid and a quinone.
+Its products are oxaloacetic acid and reduced quinone.
+The cofactor can be a variety of quinones including vitamin K.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with a quinone as acceptor.
 The systematic name of this enzyme class is (S)-malate:quinone oxidoreductase.
 Other names in common use include FAD-dependent malate-vitamin K reductase, malate-vitamin K reductase, and (S)-malate:(quinone) oxidoreductase.
 This enzyme participates in pyruvate metabolism.
 It employs one cofactor, FAD.